Bedlington Terriers

 Personality and Traits

-Bedlington Terriers are confident and courageous dog, making them very suitable as watchdogs.
+Bedlington Terriers are confident and courageous dogs, making them very suitable as watchdogs.
 The jobs they were called upon to handle in their early days, created a fearless and aggressive dog.

 Bedlingtons are intelligent and trainable.
-At the same time, they are also independent.
+At the same time, they are also independent thinkers.
 Leadership should be established with firmness, but in a kind manner.

 The flip side of their nature, reveals an affectionate dog with a good heart.
 He enjoys the companionship of family life and doesn't mind a bit of cuddling in the least!